Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 Early OEM manufacturers of well-known licensed Floyd Rose tremolos were Takeuchi, Gotoh, Kahler, Jin Ah, and Ping Well.
 These companies manufactured units under OEM arrangements for multiple guitar brands.
 Licensed units were most often stamped "Licensed Under Floyd Rose Patents" on the base plate or tail.

-• Takeuchi of Japan manufactured licensed Floyd Rose tremolos for Ibanez, Jackson, Charvel, Yamaha, Fernandes, Aria Pro II, and Washburn, among others until the 2000s.
+Takeuchi of Japan manufactured licensed Floyd Rose tremolos for Ibanez, Jackson, Charvel, Yamaha, Fernandes, Aria Pro II, and Washburn, among others until the 2000s.
+Unbranded kits could also be bought by the general public.
+The Takeuchi TRS-101 licensed tremolo is the most copied non-genuine tremolo in the world.

-• Gotoh made their own licensed tremolo as a direct replacement for an Original Floyd Rose and supplied theirs as OEM units to Aria Pro II, B.C Rich, Ibanez, Music Man, Peavey, and Fernandes from 1986.
+Gotoh of Japan produced their own licensed proprietary tremolo as a direct replacement for an Original Floyd Rose and supplied theirs as OEM units to Aria Pro II, B.C Rich, Music Man, Peavey, and Fernandes from 1986.
+Theirs is still a popular choice for custom builders and individuals wanting to upgrade.

-• Kahler made several proprietary models during the 1980s and 1990s combining Floyd Rose and Kahler patents.
+Kahler made several proprietary models during the 1980s and 1990s combining Floyd Rose and Kahler patents.
 These were supplied as OEM units for such brands as Carvin and B.C Rich.
 Kahler left the industry in the early 1990s but returned in 2005 and is now most famous for its own guitar bridges and tremolos.
+They also reintroduced fulcrum-based tremolos with engineering upgrades in 2024.

-• Ping Well in Taiwan produced genuine Floyd Rose systems as well as OEM versions for guitar brands such as Peavey and Fernandes in the 1990s and 2000s.
+Ping Well in Taiwan produced genuine Floyd Rose systems as well as OEM and proprietary systems for guitar brands such as Fender, Jackson, Peavey and Fernandes.

-• Jin Ah was a Korean company that produced OEM licensed Floyd Rose and proprietary systems for many brands in the 1980s and 1990s including Fernandes, Samick, B.C Rich, Aria Pro II, Charvette by Charvel, Washburn, Westone, Marlin, Hohner, Hondo, Vester, Epiphone, Vantage, and Dean Guitars.
-Many of these brands were made at the same factories in Korea.
-Jin Ah is best known for the widely used "Bendmaster" tremolo.
+Jin Ah was a Korean company that produced OEM licensed Floyd Rose and proprietary systems for many guitar brands that had Korean production lines in the 1980s and 1990s.
+Samick, Cort, and World Musical Instrument Co built guitars for Fernandes, B.C Rich, Aria Pro II, Charvette by Charvel, Washburn, Westone, Marlin, Hohner, Hondo, Vester, Epiphone, Vantage, and Dean Guitars using Jin Ah products.

-Fernandes, Ibanez, Yamaha, Aria, Tokai, and ESP went on to produce proprietary versions of modified Floyd Rose-style systems for their own guitar brands.
-Often they used the same factories with just different branding for the same parts.
-Schaller also produced an exclusive system for Fender Japan.
+Fernandes, Ibanez, Yamaha, Aria, Tokai, Westone, and ESP went on to produce proprietary versions of Floyd Rose-style systems for their own guitar brands.
+Often, they used hardware from the same factories with just different branding for the same parts.
+Schaller also produced an exclusive system with fine tuners for Fender Japan.

-• ESP produced their early "Magician" clone and then licensed "ESP Synclear Tremolo" for their Japanese-made guitars during the 1980s and 1990s.
+ESP produced their early "Magician" Original Floyd Rose clone and then licensed "ESP Synclear Tremolo" with proprietary modifications for their Japanese-made guitars during the 1980s and 1990s.

-• Fernandes continued and further developed the original Floyd Rose units that they made for Rose and Kramer to become the "Head Crasher," then "FRT" Tremolo Systems until 1997.
+Fernandes further developed the original Floyd Rose units that they supplied to Floyd Rose and Kramer to become the Fernandes proprietary "Head Crasher," then "FRT" Tremolo Systems until 1997.
+These were initially made by Gotoh in Japan and then by Korean factories when Fernandes guitar production moved from Japan to Korea in the late 1980s.

-• Ibanez developed its own proprietary systems during the 1980s using Gotoh to manufacture the first models and then went on to further develop their own systems which they use to this day.
+Ibanez developed its own proprietary systems during the 1980s using Gotoh and Takeuchi to manufacture the first models and then went on to further engineer and develop their own systems which they use to this day.
+Modern Ibanez tremolo systems are made in China.

-• Aria Pro II used several unique tremolos made by Jin Ah of Korea during the 1980s, such as the"ACT-3."
+Aria Pro II used several unique tremolos, such as the "ACT-3" which was made initially by Gotoh in Japan and then by Jin Ah of Korea after Japanese production ended in 1987.
 This same unit was also used by Washburn.
+Samick built both brands.

-• Tokai produced a range of tremolo systems using Floyd Rose technologies as the "Ayers Rocker" series during the 1980s.
+Tokai produced a range of tremolo systems using Floyd Rose technologies as the "Ayers Rocker" series during the 1980s.
+These were exclusive to Tokai.

-• Schaller made the "Blade Shooter" tremolo system exclusively for Fender Japan during the 1980s.
+Schaller made the licensed "Blade Shooter" tremolo system exclusively for Fender Japan during the 1980s.
 There were eventually three versions, known outside Japan as "System I", "System II", and "System III."

 The main Floyd Rose patent expired in 2003 after which licensing was no longer necessary.
 This led to a slew of Asian manufacturers making copies of varying quality.
 By 2008, all the original patents had expired.